blaze/blaze/docs/source/index.rst

 The core of Blaze consists of

 *   A type system to express data types and layouts
-*   A familiar user interface and symbolic expression system
+*   A user interface and symbolic expression system
 *   A set of interfaces to common data formats
-*   A set of interfaces to powerful computational engines
+*   A set of interfaces to computational engines

-Blaze depends on and exposes the hard work of countless projects.
+Blaze depends on and exposes the hard work of countless other projects.

 Under Development
 -----------------

-Please be aware that Blaze is under development.
-The documentation and implementation this project have gone through many changes, and there are many places where the implementation has not been properly brought into sync with this documentation.
+Please be aware that Blaze is under active development.
+The project has gone through many changes and this documentation has not been kept uniformly in sync.

 Index
 ~~~~~